gloriouscoders/coolsignup/docs/source/getting_started.rst

 would start the server with configuration file ``/home/berndt/coolsignup.conf`` and serve requests over port 4444.

 **It's very important that this port is not open to the public.
 Only your web application must have access to it.
-Not the clients directly!**
+Not the users directly!**